 Edit Page

-This tutorial aims to provide a thorough understanding of securing RESTHeart applications.
+This tutorial provides a thorough understanding of securing RESTHeart applications.
 RESTHeart offers robust security features, with Authentication and Authorization being central to these.
-This guide will explore the basic authentication.
-We’ll also delve into authorization, focusing on Access Control Lists (ACLs) and their role in defining permissions.
+This guide will explore basic authentication and delve into authorization, focusing on Access Control Lists (ACLs) and their role in defining fine-grained permissions.

 By the end of this tutorial, you’ll have a solid foundation in securing RESTHeart applications, ensuring data security and controlled access.